carlynorama/SwiftLIBPNG/README.md

 Both styles of struct creation still require a call to `png_destroy_write_structs` functions on wrap up.
 Memory management is a big deal in C. Always write the destroy with the create, like closing a parens.

-### What's the deal with that extra CBridgePNG Target?
+### What's the deal with that extra CShimPNG Target?

 A lot of libpng example code has a chunk along the lines of: `if (setjmp(png_jmpbuf(png_ptr))) { /* DO THIS */ }`.